After Working for Many Years As An Ironworker

 After working for many years as a union ironworker for other contractors, Cisco Minix had a bold vision of going into business for himself.
 So, in 1969, with his brother Willard by his side, he set off to do just that.
 After a suggestion from a friend, they came up with the name Crane Industrial Service CO (Company) as an acronym of his own name, Cisco.
 With the help of his wife Roberta acting as secretary and treasurer, they started Crane Industrial from the back of their house.

 Within a few short years, Cisco purchased a couple of cranes and had been awarded the

 steel contracts on some major projects.
 With a steady reputation for being able to deliver, the jobs began to come more frequently and another brother, Harlow, joined the business.

-Cisco’s children Jerry, Terry, and sister Linda Bergan, cannot recall a time when they were not a part of the business.
+Cisco’s children Jerry, Terry, and Linda, cannot recall a time when they were not a part of the business.
 Jerry proudly led by example as an ironworker and general foreman, Terry was brought into the office to utilize his business schooling, and Linda has handled many of the administrative duties.

 Jerry’s son, Jerry Jr., has been a crane operator since 1993, while Terry’s oldest son, Jeff, after years as an ironworker, is now estimating projects.
 Even Terry’s other son, Jamey, has recently found a place in the company.
 Not exclusively a Minix trait, Crane Industrial is very proud to employ other families that are seeing their third generations work as both crane operators and ironworkers.